shalwin04/shalwin04/README.md

 ## About Me

-- 🔭 I’m currently working on: Developing an AI agent for code refactoring in the MERN Stack.
+- 🔭 I’m currently working on: Developing a Productivity extension using Chrome built-in ai api's
 - 🌱 I’m learning: Exploring LangGraph and deepening my knowledge of LLM applications in development.
 - 👯 I’m looking to collaborate on: Projects that blend creativity with technology, especially in the realms of AI.
 - 💬 Ask me about: React, Node.js, LangChain, TypeScript, TailwindCSS, conversational agents or anything related to building LLM applications.